observablehq/framework/docs/deploying.md

 To create an API key:

-1. Open the [API Key settings](https://observablehq.com/select-workspace?next=api-keys-settings) for your ObservableHQ workspace.
+1. Open the [API Key settings](https://observablehq.com/select-workspace?next=api-keys-settings) for your Observable workspace.
 2. Click **New API Key**.
 3. Check the **Deploy new versions of projects** checkbox.
 4. Give your key a description, such as “Deploy via GitHub Actions”.